orthanc-mirrors/orthanc-book/Sphinx/source/users/anonymization.rst

 * ``Replace`` is an associative array that associates a DICOM tag with its new string value.
 The value is dynamically cast to the proper DICOM data type (an HTTP error will occur if the cast fails).
 Replacements are applied after all the tags to anonymize have been removed.
+  You may also use the ``Replace`` field to add new tags to the file.
 * ``Keep`` specifies a list of tags that should be preserved from full anonymization.
 * If ``KeepPrivateTags`` is set to ``true`` in the JSON request,